On this page:

 # Get detailed architectd logs kubectl logs -n architect -l app=architectd --tail=500 | grep -E "checkpoint|restore|error"

-Customizing the Helm Chart
+Helm Chart

-The Helm chart supports additional configuration options for customizing components, for example you can chose to install a development version:
+The Helm chart supports additional configuration options for customizing components.
+For example you can chose to install a development version:

 --devel --version 0.0.0-pojntfx-arch-394-implement-p2p-evac-for-new-architect.1.9b433b9Or add custom node selectors for components to further restrict pod placement: